Democracy and economic growth: Effects of democracy on economic growth

 As mentioned before, all of these factors do not guarantee success.
 As for each such case, there is a failure.
 There is never a single formula for democracy.
-The processes in associations with peace, social stability and rapid socioeconomic development are not yet fully understood, which may be the reason for a widespread opinion and many hypothesis.
+The processes in associations with peace, social stability and rapid socioeconomic development are not yet fully understood, which may be the reason for a widespread opinion and many hypotheses.

 A 2008 meta-analysis found that democracy has no direct effect on economic growth.
 However, it has strong and significant indirect effects which contribute to growth.
 Democracy is associated with higher human capital accumulation, lower inflation, lower political instability, and higher economic freedom.
 Democracy is closely tied with economic sources of growth, like education levels and lifespan through improvement of educative institutions as well as healthcare.
 "As democracy expands in developing countries, newly empowered workers are likely to demand better living conditions, health care, access to clean water, and so on—all conditions that contribute to increased life expectancy and, in turn, to increased productivity".
 There is also some evidence that it is associated with larger governments and more restrictions on international trade.

 If leaving out East Asia, then during the last forty-five years poor democracies have grown their economies 50% more rapidly than nondemocracies.
 Poor democracies such as the Baltic countries, Botswana, Costa Rica, Ghana, and Senegal have grown more rapidly than nondemocracies such as Angola, Syria, Uzbekistan, and Zimbabwe.

-Work by Bhaso Ndzendze at the University of Johannesburg, South Africa, has demonstrated that democratizing had led to all African democracies recognizing the economically larger China over Taiwan in search of economic advantage (aid, trade and FDI).
+Democratizing African countries can prefer the economically larger autocratic China over democratic Taiwan in search of economic advantages (aid, trade and FDI).
 This correlation is true in all 7 African who became new democracies after 2000 or were approaching an election following previous electoral performance combined with an economic recession.

-Transitions to democracy
+Survival of autocracies

-When another democratic regime fails, e.g. a dictatorship, under a broad variety of conditions.
-Some disappear in the midst of an economic crises, while other after a long period of prosperity, some after the founding dictator dies or some as a result of defeat in foreign wars.
+Some autocracies disappear in the midst of an economic crises, while other after a long period of prosperity, some after the founding dictator dies or some as a result of defeat in foreign wars.
 However, observing the conditions and predicting a transition to democracy is so difficult, because the conditions only lay the ground-works for the possibility that it may occur.
 But it is actions of people under these conditions that shape the outcome.
 Many dissertations have been written on the history of different transitions, and the opinions are divided into two main categories.

 One party proclaims that it boils down to the creation of civil society, which comes to fruition almost of itself.
 A process fostered by transformations of the social structure.
 However, others proclaim that it is those that start with play the "strategic game" and reach a bargain under conditions taken as a datum.
 The literature pits "sociological" against "strategic" perspectives, yet we can say that both of them are needed for a transition, and they are not mutually exclusive.